 Degree students must register for the next semester at the designated time, unless excused in advance by their college/school.
 Registration instructions are on the Office of the Registrar website.
-Approval of the student’s college/school is required to register for more than eighteen credits.
+Approval of the student’s college/school is required to register for more than nineteen credits.

 Students with disabilities, who are in receipt of appropriate medical certification from the Director of Student Health Services, will be approved to enroll for a course load of less than twelve credits (FTE).
 Such students will be afforded full-time status in accordance with Section 504 of the Rehabilitation Act of 1973.

 Any credits earned at the University of Vermont are transferable to another institution at the discretion of the receiving school.

 The designation of a student’s class shall be determined by the number of academic credits completed.
 The designations are as follows:

 Courses may be added through the first five instructional days of the semester without instructor permission, unless indicated.
 Adding a course between the sixth and tenth instructional day will be at the discretion of the faculty member and will occur by means of a faculty override.
 Courses may be dropped through the first ten instructional days of the semester.
 During summer and winter sessions, the Add/Drop period varies from course to course depending on when the class begins and how long it runs.

 Drops will only be allowed after the tenth day of instruction if a student did not attend the class.
 The disposition of such cases is handled by the registrar’s office.

 From the eleventh day of instruction until the second business day after the 60% point in the semester, students may withdraw from courses.
 To do so, students must use the registration system to withdraw from the course.
 The student’s advisor(s) and dean(s) will be notified.
 The instructor(s) will be aware of the withdrawal by the Withdraw status on the class roster and the presence of a grade of W on the grade roster.